The Empress Tarot Card Meaning & Interpretations

 The direction in which a character is facing is an important, subtle and often missed, detail in cartomancy's symbology.
-It tells us about the querent's state of mind, where their attention and focus is.
+It tells us about the querent's state of mind and where their attention and focus is.
 If someone is unhappy they tend to be lost in the past or worrying about the future.
 They are never fully in the present moment.
 If you look closely at each of the RWS's Queens you'll see that they each lack something.
 The Queen of Wands has no water, The Queen of Swords no vegetation.

 The Empress has it all.
 She is beautifully dressed, wearing a crown, holding a sceptre, has a water running through rich fertile lands, trees in the background and a clear bright yellow sky.
 There is something missing though.
 In Tarot you must also be aware of what’s not in the picture, what’s missing, as well as what is there.
 The tall trees behind her protect her, and her lands, from strong winds.
 This is the element of Air kept in check and controlled.

 Her attention is fully with us.
 She sits relaxed looking directly at you.
 She is content and happy with what she has right now.
 The Empress often represents where a woman wants to be in life.

 The Empress embodies femininity, fertility, beauty, creativity, self expression and feminine desires.
 Her empire is a harmonious blend of all the elements which nurture creativity and growth.
-Although the RWS deck's Empress shows no child or pregnancy, other decks often depict her either pregnant or nursing a baby or both.
+Although the RWS deck's Empress shows no child or pregnancy, other decks often depict her either pregnant or nursing a baby or both symbolising fertility.
 This card can point to a pregnancy or the desire to be fertile and pregnant.
-The symbology often contains references to Venus, the greek and roman goddess of love, beauty and fertility.
+The symbology often contains references to Venus, the Greek and Roman goddess of love, beauty and fertility.
 Venus in Latin translates as love or sexual desire.
 The appearance of The Empress can indicate plans, events or endeavours that have not yet come to fruition but are gestating, growing and receiving, or needing, nurture.
 As a person she can be a mother, or mother figure.